OSUN Certificate in Public Policy and Economic Analysis

 - Reasons for pursuing the certificate;

-- Area of social concern that the student wishes examine in their policy brief
+- Area of social concern that the student wishes to examine in their policy brief

 - An overview of completed and intended courses to fulfill certificate requirements